 MET 20500 Production Drawing and CAD II (3 cr.)
-P: TECH 10400 or CGT 11000 (Or Instructors Consent).
+P: TECH 10400 or CGT 11000 or MET 10400 (Or Instructors Consent).
 Class: 2, Lab: 2.
 Application of 3D modeling referenced from engineering drawings (assembly and detail drawings).
 Topics include: 3D solid modeling, solids editing, lighting and rendering.

 MET 20900 Three-Dimensional NURBS Modeling (3 cr.)
 P: TECH 10400 or CGT 11000 (Or Instructors Consent).
-Class: 2, Lab: 2.
 Introduction to 3D geometric modeling using NURBS-based CAD modeling.
 Emphasis on creating, editing, manipulating and presenting 3D conceptual and production models.
-Efficient modeling strategies, data exchange and an overview of downstream applications is included.
+Efficient modeling strategies, data exchange and an overview of down-stream applications is included.

 MET 21100 Applied Strength of Materials (4 cr.)
-P: MET 11100 and 16300 or 16000.
+P: MET 11100.
 C: MATH 22100.
 Class 3, Lab 2; or Class 4.
 The principles of strength, stiffness, and stability are introduced and applied primarily to mechanical components.

-MET 21300 Dynamics (4 cr.)
+MET 21300 Dynamics (3 cr.)
 P: MET 11100.
 C: MATH 22100.
 Class 2, Lab 2; or Class 3.
 Kinematics and kinetics principles of rigid-body dynamics are introduced.
 Emphasis is on the analysis of bodies in plane motion.

 MET 21400 Machine Elements (3 cr.)
-P: MET 21100 and PHYS 21800.
+P: MET 21100, MET 21300 and PHYS 21800.
 Class 3.
-The theories and methods of statics, dynamics, and strength of materials applied to the selection of basic machine components.
-The course will develop the fundamental principles required to select the individual elements making up a machine.
+The methods developed in statics, dynamics, and strength of materials applied to the selection of basic machine components.
+The fundamental principles required to select the individual elements that compose a machine are developed.
+Selected course topics are included as computer exercises..

 MET 22000 Heat and Power (3 cr.)
-P: PHYS 21800.
+P: MET 22100 and PHYS 21800.
 Class 2, Lab 2 Heat/Power is an introduction to the principles of thermodynamics and heat transfer.
 Basic thermodynamic processes are used to evaluate the performance of energy-based systems such as internal combustion engines, power plants, and refrigeration equipment.
-Typically offered Fall/Spring.